Prathamwate/FoodManagementProject/README.md

 ## Weaste Food Management REST API
+   * Weaste Food Management is a RestAPI Using Spring Boot for managing the User and non-goverments(NGOs) data.
+Application help to find out the ngos and  distribute the food to people in need.
 ### Frameworks and Language used:
 * Spring
 * Spring boot
 * Java
+* Swagger

 ### Data Flow
 * Controller :